rockscript/rockscript/rockscript/README.md

-The rockscript server.
+The rockscript codebase that includes server and command line interface.

-TODO document the HTTP requests for the server here